Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-j8UaqapuLZw.md

 ### Transcript

-> your, performance yeah, does coffee stain have a plan to further monetize the game to fund dev if sales eventually slows down everyone only buys it once, no i don't think that that's the plan there might be like dlcs in the future i don't know but currently we just treat this as just a game that we want to finish and when it's done it's done kind of thing and then maybe we can add stuff after it but we're not gonna like monetize it or anything like that
+> your, performance yeah, does coffee stain have a plan to further monetize the game to fund dev if sales eventually slows down everyone only buys it once, no I don't think that that's the plan there might be like dlcs in the future I don't know but currently we just treat this as just a game that we want to finish and when it's done it's done kind of thing and then maybe we can add stuff after it but we're not gonna like monetize it or anything like that